O-LAP/home/quick-start.md

 # Quick Start

+This guide will help you create your first parametric computational piece of design.
+You can [check out](https://o-lap.org/app.html?a=amitlzkpa&r=o-lap_plato) one of the designs from our gallery to see what that looks like.
+With this guide you will create computational geometry which can be included in the O-LAP Design Gallery.
+Check out [this](https://medium.com/@olapdesign/design-for-a-rocking-chair-8a1a1e109d7f) article to understand the use of computational techniques for furniture design.
+Let's get started.

 Get the starter project by cloning `https://github.com/O-LAP/starter_project.git`.
-The template project contains all files necessary to get going.

-The folder named `olap` contains files for the framework and is meant to be kept as it is.
+The starter project is configured to show a simple cube which can be controlled using parameters in the browser.
+You can open up the `dev.html` file in a browser to see what the design looks like.

-The `designs` folder contains the files meant for the designer to work with.
+The `designs` folder contains the files you need for the design.
 &nbsp;&nbsp;&nbsp;&nbsp; The `Design.js` file contains some sample code showing a cube which can parametrically modified.
 &nbsp;&nbsp;&nbsp;&nbsp; The `EmptyDesignTemplate.js` file is a blank canvas that you can use to start your design.
 (Replacing the `Design.js` file).
 The `README.md` is meant to be the read me file for the design and git repo.
 The `dev.html` file is the development harness which emulates the OLAP web app.
 (This file would later have to be manually copied on updates.)

 The `starter_project` has files in place to let you run and test your design in a development environment and once you push it and register it with the main app, it runs smoothly with the framework as well.
 The framework requires the design logic to be captured in a Javascript object called `Design`.
-This object has a bunch of methods and properties which makes it play well with the O-LAP framework.
-They are as follows:
 ```
 Design.info = { ... };
 Design.inputs = { ... };